morrisanimalfoundation/grGWAS/README.md

 ## 2. Input files
 ## 2.1.
 Genotyping data
 1. Affymetrix (thermofisher) Axiom Canine HD Array sets A and B were used to genotype the GRLS dogs.
 In this tutorial, we have the GRLS genotyping data of each array in a binary PLINK file format.
 You may use the [PLINK documentation](https://www.cog-genomics.org/plink/1.9/input#bed) to read more about this file format.
+The [genotyping analysis notes]() has detailed information on the bioinformatic pipeline used for genotyping and all notes that should be considered before any further analysis.
     - The files of array A have the prefix "output/setA/export_plink/AxiomGT1.bin"
     - The files of array B have the prefix "output/setB/export_plink/AxiomGT1.bin".
     ---
-    **_Note:_** These PLINK files have the gender as predicted by the Axiom genotyping analysis tools.
+    **_Note:_** These PLINK files have the gender as predicted by the Axiom genotyping analysis tools except for sample `S040136` which is encoded as male as reported in metadata but genotyping algorithm failed to predict its gender.

     ---

-2. A Text file that maps between sample IDs in the genotyping files, biological sample IDs, and the public IDs used in phenotype data files.
+2. A text file that has gender information of the dogs as reported by their owners
-3. A Text file that has gender information of the dogs as reported by their owners
+3. A test file that has a list of dupliacte samples in the genotyping data
-4. A test file that has a list of dupliacte samples in the genotyping data
+4. A text file that maps between sample IDs in the genotyping files, biological sample IDs, and the public IDs used in phenotype data files.

 ## 2.2.
 Phenotype data
 Morris Animal Foundation [Data Commons](https://datacommons.morrisanimalfoundation.org/) provides open access to most of the data collected by the Golden Retriever Lifetime Study.
 An overview description of the study data can be found [here](https://datacommons.morrisanimalfoundation.org/node/221).
 To download data tables, you need to [register](https://datacommons.morrisanimalfoundation.org/user/login?destination=/node/1) at the Data Commons.